 A respondent may choose to resolve a formal complaint informally by accepting responsibility for the allegations therein.
 Upon accepting responsibility for one or more allegations in a formal complaint, a finding of responsibility will be entered and the matter will be transferred to the Student Conduct Administrator for imposition of sanction, only.
-Prior to imposing sanction, the Student Conduct Administrator about the allegations that are available and known to the University, impact statements of the parties, and any prior disciplinary history.
+Prior to imposing sanction, the Student Conduct Administrator will review and consider all information about the allegations that are available and known to the University, impact statements of the parties, and any prior disciplinary history.